Morton00000/Unsticher/README.md

 # Unstitcher
 An image unsticher originaly made for Minecraft.

+This was made a long time ago when Minecraft was moving from texture sheets to individual images per thing.

+I am only now uploading it as it may be usfull to others.

 ## How To
 The program is expecting an image in .png format and a text file with extension .config of the same name.